A likelihood based sensitivity analysis for publication bias on summary ROC in meta-analysis of diagnostic test accuracy: Introduction

 \section{Introduction}

+Diagnostic studies play a vital role in evaluating the diagnostic accuracy of medical tests.
+Suppose we are interested in evaluating the diagnostic capacity of a test defined by a continuous variable.
+Most diagnostic studies represent the diagnostic capacities by reporting the diagnostic test accuracy measures of sensitivity and specificity pairs, sometimes in combination with the diagnostic odds ratio (DOR).
+These measures are estimated based on the test positive and negative, defined by a cutoff value.
+Although the area under the receiver operating characteristic (ROC) curve (AUC) is also a useful measure of discrimination and is free from the cutoff value, the cutoff-dependent sensitivity and specificity pairs are more commonly reported since they are the most intuitive measures of diagnostic accuracy. \cite{Ray2010}

-Meta-analysis of diagnostic test accuracy is an important statistical tool for summarizing test accuracy from multiple primary diagnostic studies and is useful to provide evidence on how well the test discriminates people with the target condition or disease from people without.
-The test accuracy from primary studies are usually reported in pairs of sensitivity and specificity, dependent on the study-specific cutoff values defining test positives and test negatives.
-These study-specific cutoff values induce heterogeneity in test accuracy across multiple studies; thus, it is inappropriate to pool sensitivity or specificity separately regardless of the cutoff values in the meta-analysis \citep{Macaskill2010, Hattori2018}.
-Alternatively, summary receiver operating characteristic curve (SROC) is recommended to synthesize the reported pairs of sensitivity and specificity \citep{Moses1993,Rutter2001,Macaskill2004,Reitsma2005,HaitaoChu2010,Hattori2018}.
-SROC presents the relationship between sensitivity (true positive rate, TPR) and one minus specificity (false positive rate, FPR) across studies, depicting test accuracy at all possible cutoff values by a monotonic curve.
-A natural candidate summary is the area under SROC (SAUC), giving the average of TPR over all possible values of FPR \citep{Walter2002}.
-Two bivariate models are often applied to estimate SROC or SAUC.
-One is bivariate binomial model (hierarchical SROC or HSROC model) for pairs of TPR and FPR, based on the ordinal logistic regression with Bayesian inference \citep{Rutter2001} or maximum likelihood estimation \citep{Macaskill2004}.
-The other is bivariate normal model for pairs of logit-transformed sensitivity and specificity, based on asymptotic bivariate normality of empirical sensitivity and specificity \citep{Reitsma2005}.
+The diagnostic studies tend to be conducted in small sample size and present imprecision estimates.
+Thus, it is necessary to provide the summaries of data from the relevant studies to get a higher level of evidence on the diagnostic test accuracy.
+Meta-analysis of diagnostic test accuracy is an essential statistical tool to synthesize data and estimate the test accuracy from multiple studies.
+Each diagnostic study often defines a study-specific cutoff value and then reports sensitivity, specificity, or DOR, which are dependent of the cutoff value.
+Thus, it is not appealing to summarize diagnostic capacities by simply averaging these cutoff-dependent quantities over the studies regardless of the variation of cutoff values in the meta-analysis. \cite{Macaskill2010, Hattori2018} In the presence of heterogeneous cutoff values, the summary receiver operating characteristic (SROC) curve is a recommended summary measure. \cite{Hattori2018,Moses1993,Rutter2001,Macaskill2004,Reitsma2005,HaitaoChu2010} The SROC curve depicts diagnostic test accuracy at all possible cutoff values by presenting the relationship between the sensitivity (true positive rate, TPR) and one minus specificity (false positive rate, FPR) in a monotonic curve.
+The area under the SROC curve, the summary AUC (SAUC), gives the average of FPR over all possible values of TPR and is a natural candidate summary. \cite{Walter2002} The SROC curve can be estimated by two types of bivariate mixed-effects models.
+One is the bivariate binomial model (hierarchical SROC or HSROC model) for TPR and FPR pairs, relying on the ordinal logistic regression with Bayesian inference or maximum likelihood estimation. \cite{Rutter2001,Macaskill2004} The other is the bivariate normal model for logit-transformed sensitivity and specificity pairs, based on the asymptotic bivariate normality of empirical sensitivity and specificity. \cite{Reitsma2005}